dmalyuta/dotfiles/README.md

 ### Supported Distributions

-- Linux Mint 18 MATE 64-bit
+- Ubuntu 14.04.5 Desktop 64-bit (*official*)
-- Ubuntu 14.04.5 Desktop 64-bit
+- Linux Mint 18 MATE 64-bit (*used in the past*)

-Other distributions may very well work, but I did not explicitly test them yet.
+Other distributions may work, but I did not explicitly test them yet.
 If you try this repository on an OS that is not in the above list, please report what you find and submit pull requests with tweaks for that OS, if you can.

 ### Instructions